Use of force by D.C. police is decreasing, but report also cites improper neck restraints

 No statistics were available on what punishment officers received when their use of force was ruled unjustified.
 The department said it is prohibited from releasing those types of personnel documents.

-Tobin urges police “to release the records of all discipline of all officers.
+Tobin urged police “to release the records of all discipline of all officers.
 It’s the step that people need to hear.”
 He said it “would inform the community of what really goes on in a disciplinary case.”

 D.C. police did not respond to a request for comment about the report, which was issued Monday.